sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 Short naming conventions for sub-interfaces will have Ethxxx.yyyy, Poxxx.yyyy format.

-All click & klish config & show CLIs for sub-interfaces will follow long name format.
+All click config & show CLIs for sub-interfaces will follow long name format.

 ### 2.1.2 config_db.json
 ```